 Over the years, Rob has been active with several local organizations, including Kings Park Soccer Club, Kings Park Neighbors Association, the Nissequogue River State Park Foundation and the Kings Park Civic Association.
 In 2005, Rob helped lead an effort to prevent the development of up to 2,000 units of housing on the former Kings Park State Hospital property.
 He advocated for and eventually won state support for the transfer of the 365 acre property to New York State Parks in 2006.
 As a board member with the Nissequogue River State Park Foundation, he helped raise hundreds of thousands of dollars for beautification and restoration projects, and persuade the state to begin the first phase of the park’s cleanup in 2012-2013.To this day, he continues to volunteer with the Nissequogue River State Park Foundation.

 Rob recognizes that our quality of life, which includes safe neighborhoods, great schools, and terrific parks, is the primary reason why many of us have chosen to live here.
 Our residents expect our elected representatives to protect and improve these assets for future generations.

 In early 2013, Rob decided to run for the office of Suffolk County Legislator.
 His campaign was largely based on becoming a full time legislator with the goal of making county government more efficient.

 Legislator Trotta was proudly sworn in as the Suffolk County Legislator for the 13th Legislative District on January 2, 2014.
-He has been re-elected every two years and was sworn in on January 2, 2020 for his fourth two-year term.
+He has been re-elected every two years and was sworn in on January 3, 2022 for his fifth two-year term.
 Legislator Trotta has vowed to put you, the taxpayer, first and to strive to ensure that our parents and children can continue to live on Long Island, to eliminate wasteful spending and to eradicate the corruption in Suffolk County.